There are four important parts to an effective carpet care program –

 Interim maintenance helps to remove built up dirt, dust and debris from carpet.
 If left unaddressed, dust mites, bacteria and even allergens can negatively impact the health of building occupants.
 Whether someone has respiratory issues or allergies, they can be triggered by carpet that has not been regularly or properly cleaned.

-Over-wetting occurs when too much water is used to clean carpet or water is not properly extracted and dried.
-The water soaks into the carpet fibers and can result in mold and mildew that damage the carpet and can aggravate health issues such as asthma.
+Over-wetting occurs when too much water is used to clean carpet or when water is not properly extracted.
+The water soaks into the carpet fibers, backing and padding and can result in mold and mildew that damage the carpet and can aggravate health issues such as asthma.
 Low-moisture interim maintenance helps facilities be more sustainable and reduces the risk of over-wetting floors.

 Best Practices for Protecting Carpet